wso2-attic/ballerina-integrator/README.md

                outReq.setJsonPayload(inReqPayload);
                // Send a POST request to 'Bidder 3' and get the results. var respWorkerBidder3 = biddersEP1->post("/bidder3", outReq);
-               // Reply to the join block from this worker - Send the response from 'Bidder 3'. return respWorkerBidder3;
+               return respWorkerBidder3;
            }
        }